Will the future of filmmaking leave you behind?

 Markoe says it’s easier to point those things out in prep.
 “They may want a want a lens that is slightly vintage or diffused in terms of its look.
 Then they see it on a larger screen and realize it’s not as sharp as they want it to be.
 Then they’ll make a more informed decision about how the quality of the image capture is really important on the front end.”

 And oversampling isn’t the only benefit.
 Future proofing is another, especially those in studio and network environments.
 Cioni brings up a real world example in the Apollo 11 documentary from director Todd Douglas Miller.

 Apollo 11 launched in 1969, and its journey on the ground was documented in 70mm.
 The doc is a found footage story, and it was rescanned with higher resolution in mind.
 “The very first shot, I almost fell out of my chair.
 It looked like a visual effect cause it was clearly vintage but the quality was modern,” says Cioni.

 Now, does every project need to future proofed?
 No. Plus, there is nostalgia to watching older formats like 8mm, Super 16, and others.
-Even when I pop in a VHS tape it takes me back in time.
-But isn’t that an artistic choice?
+But isn’t format also an artistic choice?
 A tool to tell the visual story?
-Why are some filmmakers closing the door to the thought of higher resolutions altogether?
+It makes you wonder why some filmmakers closing the door to the thought of higher resolutions altogether.

 On the broadcast side, Messerschmidt says some producers view the minimum delivery as dogma.
 “They will think that’s our capture spec.
 That’s our workflow spec.
 So if the network or broadcast is expecting nothing above 3.2K, there is no reason to shoot anything above 3.2K, because they are not thinking about future proofing.
 Or not thinking about oversampling.
 Or scaling in the DI.
 They are not thinking about HDR finish or high res delivery for theatrical release.”